 If comment spam gets through Akismet's net, mark it as comment spam in your Comments Panel.
 Do not delete it.
 By marking it "comment spam", the information is sent to Akismet and added to the community-created database.

-Frequently, check through the caught comment spam in the Akismet Panel to look for legitimate comments (false positives) that have been caught by Akismet.
-Mark them as Not Spam and click Despam at the bottom of the page to remove these comments from the list.
+Frequently check through the caught comment spam in the Akismet Panel to look for legitimate comments (false positives) that have been caught by Akismet.
+Mark them as Not Spam to remove these comments from the list.

 Akismet learns by those who mark comment spam as comment spam and legitimate spam is despammed.
 If your comments are being caught by Akismet, remove them from the Akismet Panel.
 It might take two or three times, but it will learn and automatically not designate your comments as spam.